CyntiBinti/num-to-words-cli/README.md

 ### 6 - Reflections & Future Enhancements

-I enjoyed the challenge of this technical coding test, especially around:
+I enjoyed the challenge of coding this, especially around:
 - learning/researching how to build a CLI tool
 - using functional programming and the right data structures, algorithms, and helper functions to ensure the code was clean, aspects of it were reusable, and reflected good software engineering principles
 - using a TDD approach (i.e. I wrote my unit tests first and then from there I coded out the functionaility)